ilius/starcal/README.md

 2. Install Gtk3 and PyGI
 3. Copy starcal source folder somewhere you want to keep
 4. Send a shortcut from file starcal.pyw (inside source folder) to you desktop
+5. Click on the shortcut to starcal.pyw (or the file itself) to run

 ## Home Page:
     http://ilius.github.io/starcal

 ## License:
-StartCalendar is licensed under GNU Genaral Public License version 3.
+StartCalendar is licensed under GNU Genaral Public License version 3+

 ## Follow Us:
 To get notified on new releases, subscribe to